 In Kentucky, if you own a business of any kind – large or small – as of January 1, you are required to file a tax return listing the value of your personal property with the PVA Office.
 You must file a tangible property tax return for each property located within Kentucky.
 The return must include the property location by street address and county.
 A post office box is not acceptable as the property address.

-Personal Property Tax Returns are due by May 15 each year and cannot be filed with your income tax return.
+Personal Property Tax Returns are due on May 15 every year and cannot be filed with your income tax return.
 There is no filing extension provision for tangible personal property tax returns.
 All returns postmarked after May 15 are considered omitted and will be assessed additional penalties and applicable interest by the Finance & Administration Cabinet.

 If you have any questions regarding personal property, you may contact Leslie Beatty at 859-246-2722 ext.
 235 or by e-mail at Leslie.Beatty@ky.gov.

 Personal property tax returns and instructions will not be printed for 2020.